Our Distinctive Approach

 1:10 PM – 1:20 PM Mini-Lesson: introduce the weekly concept.

 1:20 PM – 1:30 PM Read Aloud.
 Storytime: online stories.

 1:30 PM – 1:40 PM Summer Scientist Activity Planned weekly activity: virtual tours, experiments, arts/crafts

 1:40 PM – 1:45 PM Dismissal.
 Goodbye song.

 - Exact length and content of activities vary, dependent on the children’s ages and developmental levels.

-- Content in the morning and afternoon sessions is varied to accommodate the needs of both full day and half day students.
+- Content in the morning and afternoon sessions is varied to accommodate the needs of AM, AM-PM, and PM students.